 Travellers and those going to live abroad

-How is the BCG given?
+How is it given?

-Who should not be given a BCG immunisation?
+Who should not be given it?

 Did you find this information useful?

 - Tuberculosis (TB) and other mycobacterial diseases: diagnosis, screening, management and data; Public Health England